Coronavirus updates and FAQs

 What about changes to shielding?

 Shielding has been tough for many people with CF, and every household has faced individual challenges.
-Shielding ends in England and Wales on 1 April 2021.
-Shielding is due to stop in Northern Ireland and Scotland later in April.
-However, guidance for the clinically extremely vulnerable will remain in place and varies by nation.
+The shielding programme in England has now ended, and remains paused across the rest of the UK.
 We have tried to provide answers to some of the frequently asked questions about coping with changes to shielding.
 As ever, we encourage you to speak to your CF team so that you can make the right decisions for you and your family.

 We have put together some FAQs about face masks to help you to make a choice about whether to use face masks if you leave the house.